 This could be a form submission on a contact page, a click on a telephone number, a view of a key page, a purchase confirmation page, or anything else.
 Tracking conversions is made easy if a website has a Google Tag Manager and Google Analytics code added by their website developers.
 We’re not going in-depth on conversion tracking in this article, but watch this space for our upcoming article.
 There are plenty of videos on YouTube about tracking conversions in Google ads.

 What are display ads?

-Benefits of responsive display ads (RDA) include them being optimised automatically, they save time, reach more a wider audience, and they can be used as part of your remarketing strategy.
+Benefits of responsive display ads (RDA) include them being optimised automatically, they save time, reaching a wider audience, and they can be used as part of your remarketing strategy.

 Top tips on Google’s responsive display ads

 When creating the ad itself, you can click ‘MORE OPTIONS’ and this will allow you to customise further.
 You can change the CTA (call-to-action) button and change the primary and secondary colours to match your branding.
-Alternately, leave this blank and Google with change the CTA button based on performance and change the colours to match the tone and colour of the image in the ad.
+Alternatively, leave this blank, and Google will change the CTA button based on performance and change the colours to match the tone and colour of the image in the ad.